k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

     * Grouping by a column will show it as the left most column, change its color to gray and flip the arrow direction.
     * Click on a table row arrow to expand and collapse its grouped rows.
     * You can group by several columns
-    * To ungroup click again on the column header arrow.
+    * To ungroup, click again on the column header arrow.

     ![grouping](images/web/01_results_grouping.png)